stelzinga/MF/Management_Framework.md

 The Profile Tree can be assessed in different manners each enforcing a better understanding of a Venture.
 These alternative ways are discussed below.

 ### Profile Tree Top and Bottom
-Another way to understand the Profile Tree is to break it down into two parts: *Top Profile Tree* and *Bottom Profile Tree*, indicated by the two blocks between the dotted lines in above diagram.
+Another way to understand the Profile Tree is to break it down into two parts: *Top Profile Tree* and *Bottom Profile Tree*, indicated by the two blocks between the dashed lines in above diagram.
 The Top Profile Tree says:
 - What is created (Services)
 - Whom receives those Services (Clients)
 - Which constraints and dependencies affect the manner in which the Services are created and maintained (Environment)